 Gather the ingredients.

-Place cooked potatoes in a shallow, lightly buttered 2-quart casserole.
+Place cooked potatoes in a shallow, lightly buttered 2-quart casserole dish.

-In a medium saucepan, heat the milk and cream cheese, stirring until cheese has melted.
+In a medium saucepan, heat the milk and cream cheese, stirring until the cheese has melted.

 Add the chives, salt, pepper, and dried onion.